 - Set up traffic management (TM) and mark out site

 - Mill out old surface course

 - Lay new surface course

-- · Roll surface and allow it to go off
+- Roll surface and allow it to go off

 - Mark out lining schedule on site

 - Remove TM and open road

-The works are currently programmed to be completed within the 2022/2023 financial year (September 2022 to March 2022 inclusive).
+The works are currently programmed to be completed within the 2022/2023 financial year.
 However, works may be delayed into the first half of the 2023/2024 financial year (April to September 2023 inclusive).
-Works are expected to be completed over five nights between 19:00pm to 07:00am.
-Traffic management will consist of lane closure and a 10mph convoy.
+Works are expected to be completed over nine days between 07:00am to 19:00pm.
+Traffic management will most likely consist of lane closure with temporary traffic lights and a 10mph convoy.
 However, if the programme changes, this may result in amendments to the exact TM requirements.
 Where required, alternative pedestrian routes will be included in the TM setup.